passbolt/passbolt_browser_extension/README.md

 To udpate your plugin after a change, go on your projet root and execute the following:

-jpm xpi ; wget --post-file=passbolt-firefox.xpi http://localhost:8888/
+jpm xpi ; wget --post-file=passbolt.xpi http://localhost:8888/

 How to edit the LESS/CSS files?